 Wow.
-You’re in the biggest and oldest national park in the world.
+You’re in the biggest and oldest national park in the country.
 Every year a million people visit.
 When it first opened there were 3 cars having a look around.
 They sure spread the word.

 On the way: You’ll be transferred to Cape Town Airport where you’ll fly direct to Kruger National Park (own arrangement).
 You’ll land at Hoedspruit Airport and be met by the ranger of your lodge.
-Then it’s off to the accommodation to settle in.
+Then it’s off to the lodge to settle in.

 When you're there: This afternoon you’ll join your first safari in this Big 5 reserve.
 In fact, you’ll be taken on a game drive every morning and evening.
 The animals are very relaxed about the vehicles - they’re used to them, they know they won’t be harmed - consequently you can get within 5-10 metres of the larger predators - even when they’re lunching on a recent kill.

 Vegetation varies from open veld to dense bush that includes mopane, acacia, marula, and baobab trees.
 The Big 5 abound, namely lion, leopard, elephant, rhino and buffalo.
 There are plenty of plains game including various antelope, zebra and giraffe and you get to see crocodiles and hippos too.
 With 500 bird species watching.